TissueImageAnalytics/CoNIC/conic_template/README.md

 sudo ./test.sh
 ```

-This bash script `test.sh` first tries to build the docker container (if it hasn't been built yet) by first calling `build.sh` internally and then running the docker image based on its defined entry point.
+This bash script `test.sh` first tries to build the docker container by first calling `build.sh` internally and then running the docker image based on its defined entry point.

 We have defined the entry point as following within the `Dockerfile` to run the aforementioned `process.py`